Shaimaaiti/Project2/README.md

 ## Overview

-### 1. DB Creation and Migrations
+### 1. DB Creation and Migrations and running

 - to run migrations up on dev environment run `npm run up`, to run migrations down it run `npm run down`
-- to run migrations up on test environment run `npm run build`, after that `npm run test`
+- to run migrations up on test environment run `npm run build`, after that `npm run test` and also to running the unit tests.
+-to run the run the server express by run `npm run start`

 - to create a new migration run :db-migrate create users --sql-file